jarneamerlinck/nix-config/README.md

 1. Make a new folder under ´./hosts´
 2. Copy the harware config and adjust
 3. Create a new file under `/home/username`

+## Desktops

+- desktops can be changed in ´hosts/{hostname}/default.nix´